 - Sorry - Executed when the bot is unable to proceed further in the conversation.
 It can be used to redirect the customer to an Agent.

-The bot builder provides you with commonly used functions for your daily operations, such as fetching current date, separating strings by a delimiter, manipulating date and time, etc. These Functions act as placeholders and takes care of populating values for fields dynamically.
+The bot builder provides you with commonly used functions for your daily operations, such as fetching current date, separating strings by a delimiter, manipulating date and time, etc. These functions act as placeholders and take care of populating values for fields dynamically.
 You can insert them into any dialog by clicking the + button > Functions > pick the function that you need to use.
 For example, you can use the split function to split an email and extract the username of the customer.

-The ‘&’ here is the separator which will split the text, 1 is the index indicating the position of which value should be returned (0 being the position of the first value).
+- The index value indicates the position of which value should be returned (0 being the position of the first value).

 The preview option allows you to test the bot based on the current configuration.